413 Edburga

-Edburga (minor planet designation: 413 Edburga) is a typical Main belt asteroid.
-It was discovered by Max Wolf on 7 January 1896 at Heidelberg Observatory.
+413 Edburga is a typical Main belt asteroid.
+Max Wolf discovered it on 7 January 1896 at Heidelberg Observatory.
 The origin of the name is unknown.
 This asteroid is orbiting the Sun at a distance of 2.58 AU with a period of 1516.3 days and an eccentricity of 0.34.
 Its orbital plane is inclined at an angle of 18.7° to the plane of the ecliptic.

-Analysis of the asteroid's light curve based on photometric data collected during 2011 show a rotation period of 15.78±0.02 hours with a brightness variation of 0.53±0.02 in magnitude.
+Analysis of the asteroid's light curve based on photometric data collected during 2011 shows a rotation period of 15.78±0.02 hours with a brightness variation of 0.53±0.02 in magnitude.
 This is consistent with prior results.
 This is classified as an M-type asteroid in the Tholen system and X-type in the Bus and Binzel taxonomy, with a moderate albedo and generally featureless near infrared spectra.
 An absorption feature has been detected at a wavelength 3 μm, suggesting this is W-type.
 It spans a diameter of 31.95±2.8 km.
 Radar echoes are bimodal, suggesting a bifurcated structure that is likely a contact binary.